 - Add in the flour and sprinkle the baking powder and salt right overtop the flour.
 Fold it in and mix until smooth.

-- Scrape 1/2 the batter into your loaf pan, place 1/2 of your apples on top of the batter, spreading them around so they make an even layer.
+- Scrape ½ the batter into your loaf pan, place ½ of your apples on top of the batter, spreading them around so they make an even layer.
 Sprinkle half of your cinnamon-sugar mixture over the apples.

 - Scrape the remaining batter into the pan evenly and then press the remaining apples partially into the batter evenly across the top.
 Sprinkle the remaining cinnamon-sugar mixture over top.

-- Bake for 55 minutes to an hour or until a toothpick inserted into the middle of the loaf comes out dry.
+- Bake for 55 minutes to an hour or until a toothpick inserted into the middle of the loaf comes out mostly dry.

 - Allow cake to cool for 10 minutes, carefully run a butter knife around the sides to ensure cake is loose.
 Carefully flip cake out and onto a cutting board or plate.
 This is a heavy cake, so be careful as you get it out.
 I actually like to line my loaf pan with parchment paper because this is a heavy loaf.
 That way you simply lift it out.